Vietnam.vn - Nền tảng quảng bá Việt Nam

 What does the action of crossing arms mean?

 FIFA defines the gesture as follows: "By crossing their arms at the wrist, a player can directly indicate to the referee that they are being racially discriminated against.
-The referee will then trigger a three-level procedure for such incidents."
+The referee will then trigger the three-level procedure for such incidents."

 In the event of a racist incident caused by the public, the referee must signal with an established gesture to initiate the protocol at three levels: